ocean-transport/guides/submit_jobs_to_Ginsburg.md

 ### Log In
 Log in to the secure [LDEO vpn](https://ldeo-it.ldeo.columbia.edu/content/vpn-virtual-private-network) with your LDEO username and password.
 From your terminal, SSH into the submit node: ```ssh -x <UNI>@ginsburg.rcs.columbia.edu``` ("-x" enables X11 forwarding).
 Enter your Columbia password and you will be in the directory ```/burg/home/<UNI>```.

+Alternately, you can log in direcly to the `burg` filesystem using ```ssh -x <UNI>@burg.rcs.columbia.edu```.
+This route is useful if you are working with virtual python environments on the `burg` filesystem, because it will allow you more RAM to work with.

 ### Start a Job with Slurm

 Ginsburg uses [Slurm](https://slurm.schedmd.com/documentation.html) to manage the cluster workload.
 A batch script is used to allocate resources and execute your job.
 You must specify an account when you're ready to submit a job to the cluster.